georgia-tech-db/evadb/docs/source/usecases/homesale-forecast.rst

    SELECT HomeSaleForecast(3);

-The input of the trained model is the horizon, the steps we want to forecast in the future.
+The input of the trained model is the horizon (i.e., week in this case), the steps we want to forecast in the future.
 Here is the query's output ``DataFrame``:

 .. code-block::